daq-tools/kotori/doc/source/setup/arch-linux.rst

 - MongoDB_, a document store (optionally)
 - Grafana_, a graph and dashboard builder for visualizing time series metrics
 - Mosquitto_, a MQTT message broker
-- Kotori_, a data acquisition, graphing and telemetry toolkit
+- :ref:`Kotori`, a data acquisition, graphing and telemetry toolkit